mighdoll/akka/akka-docs/rst/general/message-delivery-guarantees.rst

 Discussion: Message Ordering
 ----------------------------

+[combine the transitive example, with the out of order example, reduce the number of messages sent in the example]

 The rule more specifically is that *for a given pair of actors, messages sent from the first to the second will not be received out-of-order.* This is